haroldtreen/epub-press/public/docs/2-How To Use.md

   ![list](./docs/images/list.jpg)
 1. Click **Download**

-Your selected articles will be stitched together and downloaded as an ebook!
+Your selected articles will be published together and downloaded as an ebook!

 ## Settings